awsdocs/amazon-elasticache-docs/doc_source/redis/Endpoints.md

 1. Sign in to the AWS Management Console and open the ElastiCache console at [ https://console\.aws\.amazon\.com/elasticache/](https://console.aws.amazon.com/elasticache/)\.

-1. From the navigation pane, choose **Redis**\.
+1. From the navigation pane, choose **Redis clusters**\.

    The clusters screen will appear with a list of Redis \(cluster mode disabled\) and Redis \(cluster mode enabled\) clusters\.

-1. To find the cluster's Primary and/or Reader endpoints, choose the box to the left of cluster's name\.
+1. To find the cluster's Primary and/or Reader endpoints, choose the cluster's name \(not the button to its left\)\.
 ![\[Image: Primary endpoint for a Redis (cluster mode disabled) cluster\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/Reader-Endpoint.png)

    *Primary and Reader endpoints for a Redis \(cluster mode disabled\) cluster*

    If there is only one node in the cluster, there is no primary endpoint and you can continue at the next step\.

-1. If the Redis \(cluster mode disabled\) cluster has replica nodes, you can find the cluster's replica node endpoints by choosing the cluster's name\.
+1. If the Redis \(cluster mode disabled\) cluster has replica nodes, you can find the cluster's replica node endpoints by choosing the cluster's name and then choosing the **Nodes** tab\.

    The nodes screen appears with each node in the cluster, primary and replicas, listed with its endpoint\.
 ![\[Image: Node endpoints for a Redis (cluster mode disabled) cluster\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/ElastiCache-Endpoints-Redis-Node.png)